If you come to the Netherlands to live, work or study, you are likely to have some questions about the procedures and arrangements you need to make.

 If you have a residence permit as a ‘highly skilled migrant’, a scientific researcher or a graduate of a Dutch university spending a year searching for work, you can work without the employer needing to arrange a separate work permit for you.
 However, if you work for another employer at the same time, your other employer will need to arrange a work permit for you.
 Family members enjoy the same rights as their relative living in the Netherlands.

-Soon after your arrival to Holland
+Soon after your arrival to the Netherlands

 Legal stay in the Netherlands